kommuna/vicky/README.md

 # What is this?
-This is vicky - friendly PHP JIRA to slack robot.
+This is vicky - friendly PHP JIRA to Slack robot.
-Created for make easy and comfortable notification of any changes in JIRA to slack.
+Created for make easy and comfortable notification of any changes in JIRA to Slack.

-This library can receive and parse data from JIRA webhook, convert it into messages and send it to slack.
+This library can receive and parse data from JIRA webhook, convert it into messages and send it to Slack.
-It is possible to setup slack bot for more functionality, by creating new webhooks and commands.
+It is possible to setup Slack bot for more functionality, by creating new webhooks and commands.
 And it is possible to write event listeners for work with received data from JIRA.

 # Installation